dhruvdheer10/API-Kafka-DB/README.md

 - **Cannot connect to Kafka**: Ensure you're using `kafka:9092` inside Docker or `localhost:9092` from the host.
 - **Tables not visible**: Ensure `Base.metadata.create_all()` is being called and the DB URL is correct.
-- **API call only polling once**: Confirm `interval` is respected and loops aren't broken due to API failure or rate limits
+- **API call only polling once**: Confirm `interval` is respected and loops aren't broken due to API failure or rate limits.

 ---